Proton

 One or more protons are present in the nucleus of every atom.
 They provide the attractive electrostatic central force which binds the atomic electrons.
 The number of protons in the nucleus is the defining property of an element, and is referred to as the atomic number (represented by the symbol Z).
-Since each element is identified by the number of protons in its nucleus, each element has its own atomic number, which determines the number of atomic electrons and consequently the chemical characteristics of the element.
+Since each element is identified by the number of protons in its nucleus, each element has its own atomic number, which determines the number of atomic electrons and consequently the identity and chemical characteristics of the element.

 The word proton is Greek for "first", and the name was given to the hydrogen nucleus by Ernest Rutherford in 1920.
 In previous years, Rutherford had discovered that the hydrogen nucleus (known to be the lightest nucleus) could be extracted from the nuclei of nitrogen by atomic collisions.
 Protons were therefore a candidate to be a fundamental or elementary particle, and hence a building block of nitrogen and all other heavier atomic nuclei.

 Although protons were originally considered to be elementary particles, in the modern Standard Model of particle physics, protons are known to be composite particles, containing three valence quarks, and together with neutrons are now classified as hadrons.
 Protons are composed of two up quarks of charge +2/3e each, and one down quark of charge −1/3e.
 The rest masses of quarks contribute only about 1% of a proton's mass.
 The remainder of a proton's mass is due to quantum chromodynamics binding energy, which includes the kinetic energy of the quarks and the energy of the gluon fields that bind the quarks together.
 The proton charge radius is around 0.841 fm but two different kinds of measurements give slightly different values.

 At sufficiently low temperatures and kinetic energies, free protons will bind electrons in any matter they traverse.

 Free protons are routinely used for accelerators for proton therapy or various particle physics experiments, with the most powerful example being the Large Hadron Collider.